selflash/ofxSelflash/README.md

 The operation has been confirmed on oepnFrameworks 0.10.1 on macOS Sierra and Windows10.

 + "fl2d" package is classes in imitation of ActionScript3.0.
-~+ A "fl3d" package is classes in imitation of PaperVision3D.~
+~+ "fl3d" package is classes in imitation of PaperVision3D.~
-~+ A "tween" package is classes in imitation of TweenMax.~
+~+ "tween" package is classes in imitation of TweenMax.~

 ScreenShot
 --------